Harvey Weinstein Reportedly Used His Relationship With The Clintons To Intimidate Victims

 Haft went on to claim that Weinstein’s friendship with Bill Clinton was one of the Good Will Hunting producer’s favorite topics, particularly when talking to his victims.

-According to Assistant District Attorney Joan Iluzi, several witnesses will testify that Weinstein would let his victims know “how close he was to Bill Clinton.”
+According to Assistant District Attorney Joan Illuzzi, several witnesses will testify that Weinstein would let his victims know “how close he was to Bill Clinton.”
 One accuser claimed that Weinstein spoke to the former president “every other day” and another added that the Silver Linings Playbook producer “took phone calls from Bill Clinton” when he was with her.

-In the first questioning of the trial, Iluzi examined former Weinstein Company board member Lance Maerov.
+In the first questioning of the trial, Illuzzi examined former Weinstein Company board member Lance Maerov.

 “Was Mr Weinstein particularly close with the Clintons?” she asked.